 London No 1.
 Really?

-Or is it a fix?
+Last year, I asked the question.
+Is it a fix?
+My thought below largely repeat what I said last year.
 It was a bit of a surprise to me given the hit Brexit has given to the City.
-But, London’s dominance for ten years may be because of the consultancy’s focus on real estate as well as tourism and economic development.
+But, London’s dominance for eleven years may be because of the consultancy’s focus on real estate as well as tourism and economic development.
 This gives London a head start as it has long been considered a very safe place to invest in property.
 London, New York, Paris, Tokyo, Singapore as 1-5 also suggests the report writers might have a bias to the big hitters.
+This year it notes that tax rises have hit the wealthy sector property prices but, the reduction in prices at the top end has made London very attractive, particularly to Americans.
+London seems a very sane City when compared to what is going on in America.

 What London offers is its status as one of the world’s leading financial/business capitals.
 Supported by outstanding creative and services industries.
 At the same time, it has a superb cultural offering and, consequently, high figures for tourism.
 It is a City that seems to have a deep past behind it and an equally important future ahead.